Written by: Greg Ellifritz

 2) Look for odd behavior.
 You could be the most diehard cop hater in the world, but you have to admit that people obeying the law generally don’t have to worry about cops just randomly shooting or beating them.
 You can also assume that cops probably aren’t throwing fragmentation grenades and setting the timers of bombs.
 If you see a police officer or officers doing something obviously “unpolicelike,” be on your guard.

 4) Equipment.
 Look for bulletproof vests as well.
-Most cops in the USA wear soft body armor under their shirts.
-You can easily see its outline through the shirt.
+Most cops in the USA wear soft body armor under their shirts or an exterior body armor carrier.
+You can easily see the armor itself or its outline through the shirt.
 Body armor is harder to steal than uniforms.
 There’s a good chance that the terrorists won’t be wearing concealed body armor.
 Hard armor rifle plates in an external plate carrier aren’t normally carried by beat cops.
 Someone who is wearing a plate carrier as a cop is most likely in a police special assignment (like SWAT).
 Their plate carriers will have clearly identifiable “POLICE” patches on both front and rear.
 If the guy shooting at you is wearing an unmarked plate carrier, he probably isn’t a cop.

 What kind of gun is the person in question carrying?
 You won’t see many American cops using an AK-style rifle on patrol.
 Their sidearms will also tend to be full sized Glock, S&W, Sig, or HK pistols.
 I’ve never seen a uniformed cop in the USA carry a Makarov, Tokarev, or Desert Eagle in his holster.
 Terrorists from the middle east and Africa might screw up this detail.
 They might mistakenly choose a pistol that they have the most familiarity with (the former soviet block pistols are cheap and readily available in the Middle East) instead of a gun that matches what the local cops carry.